 The Role of Holistic Therapies in Lexapro Tapering

-Let us open the doors to discovering the factors contributing to their depressed mood, insomnia, anxiety, sadness, etc. Would that allow for a more complete recovery?
+Let us open the doors to discovering the causal factors contributing to their depressed mood, insomnia, anxiety, sadness, etc. Would that allow for a more complete recovery?
 At Alternative to Meds Center, this has been most positively shown to be the case.

-Nutritional counseling and correction of diet, counseling, allergen testing, testing for the presence of neurotoxins, family and relationship counseling, life coaching, goal setting, neurotoxin removal, are incredibly potent tools that can shed light on how to begin changing conditions for the better.
+Nutritional counseling and correction of diet, counseling, allergen testing, testing for the presence of neurotoxins, family and relationship counseling, life coaching, goal setting, and neurotoxin removal, are incredibly potent tools that can shed light on how to begin changing conditions for the better.
 These are just some examples of the comprehensive set of protocols that are used in the Alternative to Meds Center programs.
 We use them because they are effective.

 Proper Diagnosis and Treatment vs Quick Fixes